-In connection with Annual Report of PharmaCyte Biotech, Inc. and its subsidiaries ("Company") on Form 10-Q for the period ended October 31, 2015 as filed with the Securities and Exchange Commission on the date hereof ("Report"), the undersigned, Kenneth L. Waggoner, Chief Executive Officer of the Company, certifies, pursuant to 18 U.S.C.
+In connection with this Amendment No. 1 to the Quarterly Report of PharmaCyte Biotech, Inc. and its subsidiaries ("Company") on Form 10-Q/A for the period ended October 31, 2015 as filed with the Securities and Exchange Commission on the date hereof ("Report"), the undersigned, Kenneth L. Waggoner, Chief Executive Officer of the Company, certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:

-- (1) The Report fully complies with the requirements of Section 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934, as amended; and

-Dated: December 10, 2015 By: /s/Kenneth L. Waggoner
+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Name: Kenneth L. Waggoner Title: Chief Executive Officer
+Dated: January \\, 2016

-(Principal Executive Officer and acting Principal Financial and
+By:

-Accounting Officer on behalf of Registrant)
+/s/ Kenneth L. Waggoner Name: Kenneth L. Waggoner Title: Chief Executive Officer and Chairman of the Board (Principal Executive Officer and acting Principal Financial and Principal Accounting Officer on behalf of Registrant)